awsdocs/aws-sct-user-guide/doc_source/CHAP_Source.Hadoop.md

 1. Add your source Hadoop cluster to the project\.

    Use the `AddSourceCluster` command to connect to the source Hadoop cluster\.
-Make sure that you provide values for the following mandatory parameters: `-name`, `-host`, `-port`, and `-user`\.
+Make sure that you provide values for the following mandatory parameters: `name`, `host`, `port`, and `user`\.
 Other parameters are optional\.

    The following code example adds the source Hadoop cluster\.
 This example sets `HADOOP_SOURCE` as a name of the source cluster\.
 Use this object name to add Hive and HDFS services to the project and create mapping rules\.